santander-coders-1175/machine-learning-2/README.md

 ### About

-This project, developed by Mille Amorim and Juan Vieira, is about building a classifier model to deal with the task of predicting which subscribers to a music streaming platform will stop subscribing to the service (churn).
+This project, developed by Juan Vieira and Mille Amorim, is about building a classifier model to deal with the task of predicting which subscribers to a music streaming platform will stop subscribing to the service (churn).

 ### Goals